xoriors/experimental/llm-git-conflict-resolve/solution_templates/solution_1.md

 ---

-## 3. `usage.md` – Documentatie de utilizare
+## 3. `usage.md` – Usage Documentation

-Fisierul `usage.md` explica modul corect de utilizare al skill-ului, atat pentru agent, cat si pentru utilizator.
+The `usage.md` file explains the correct way to use the skill, for both the agent and the user.

-### Continut
+### Contents

-- Instructiuni despre cum trebuie apelat scriptul Python.
+- Instructions on how to call the Python script.
-- Formatele acceptate pentru input.
+- Accepted input formats.
-- Modul de interpretare al outputului.
+- How to interpret output.
-- Exemple complete de rulare.
+- Complete examples of usage.
-- Conventii stabilite intre agent si script (argumente CLI, structuri JSON, etc.).
+- Conventions between agent and script (CLI arguments, JSON structures, etc.).

 ---

-# Concluzie
+# Conclusion

-Skill-ul ofera o metodologie completa pentru rezolvarea conflictelor Git fara a utiliza Git in mod direct.
-Documentatia din `skill.md` deserveste drept ghid operational pentru agent, `merge_utils.py` furnizeaza suport tehnic avansat, iar `usage.md` clarifica modul de interactiune cu skill-ul.
-Acest set de fisiere permite agentului sa detecteze, interpreteze si combine eficient sectiunile aflate in conflict, oferind o versiune finala curata si coerenta.
+The skill provides a complete methodology for resolving Git merge conflicts without using Git directly.
+The documentation in `skill.md` serves as the operational guide for the agent, `merge_utils.py` provides advanced technical support, and `usage.md` clarifies how to interact with the skill.
+This set of files enables the agent to efficiently detect, interpret, and combine conflicting sections, producing a clean and coherent final version.